ClearFox logoClearFox

 3. 3

-Go to Admin → OAuth Accounts → click Connect Google Account.
+Go to Admin → OAuth → click Connect Google Account.
 A popup will open — sign in with the Google account that has access to your spreadsheets and grant the requested permissions.

 4. 4